HTTPArchive/httparchive.org/docs/reports.md

         Required string.
 Human-readable description of the report.
 Suggested length: 1-5 sentences.

-      - **minDate**

-        Optional string.
-The earliest date at which the report is available.
-YYYY_MM_DD format.

-      - **maxDate**

-        Optional string.
-The latest date at which the report is available.
-YYYY_MM_DD format.

-      - **datePattern**

-        Optional string.
-Regular expression pattern of dates for which the report is available.
-For example, `".*_01$"` matches only the first crawl of the month.

       - **metrics**

         Required array.
 Describes the metrics included in the report.